Abdullahofficial00/Restraunt_Management_System/README.md

-# NEC
-#we are going to start working on it from 13 of september
+project title: Restraunt management system

+project description: We are going to make application of restraunt management system in which we can manage food, employees, Orders, and profit etc.

+project technology: Flutter

+Developer name: M Abdullah

+Course name: Software Engineering